Things To Do In Seville

 Here is a summary of things to do in Seville if you’re only here for 24 hours.
 Seville is medium size city.
 But don’t let size deceive you.
 The city has a long list of activities.
 So you might reconsider delaying your departure a bit more.

 After arrival, midday, head out to Plaza del Salvador.
-This will be your first proper encounter with sevillian behaviour.
+This will be your first proper encounter with the sevillian way.
 In this quaint plaza people gather midday to enjoy a drink before lunch, so its crowded but not out of hand.
 Beer has a big role in the sevillian social intercourse.
 And you will notice that, not only it’s affordable, but also the glasses where they pour it are smaller. the reason is simple, in summer beer gets hot quite fast so its better to down it fast, and order another one when needed.

 Once this ceremony is over, then start walking towards tapas bar.
 Tapas are super popular among sevillians or dare I say, spaniards.
 The whole concept of tapas is basic but gets to the point. small portions of food, so you can try different plates.
 There’s a plethora of bars in Seville to choose from. you could go to Alvaro Peregil or Bodega Santa Cruz. a Little heads up, go early because this places tend to get crowded with locals and visitors.